Alaxouche/Wunduniik/README.md

 ### Fix a Crash

 If you are playing with my modlist (or any other) and for some reasons, the game crashes, don't panic.
 It can happen.
-The first thing we want to know is why doest it crash.
+The first thing we want to know is why does it crashes.
 To find out, normally once you will go back to Mod organizer 2, the `Overwrite` folder will contain a new folder called ".NetScriptFramework".
 Expand it until you see a `Crash.txt` file.
 We will take an example:

 ![image](https://i.redd.it/tlssuy3elu191.png)